 A wide range of housing types and styles reflect the outward development of the town between 1900 and today.
-There are green spaces, but some 30% is likely to be lost within the next few years to development.

-The main open space in the eastern area of the zone is the Henry Smith Playing fields including a park with play equipment, a bespoke skate park and an adult gym.
+The main open space in the eastern area of the zone is the Henry Smith Playing Fields including a park with play equipment, a bespoke skate park and an adult gym.

-In some areas the pleasantly undulating topography affords good views to the north, east and west over the Greensands Ridge.
+In some areas the pleasantly undulating topography affords good views to the north, east and west over the Greensand Ridge.

-In general the views over the town have a range of roof heights and building styles and colours so does not give the appearance of a "monoculture" of identikit properties.
+In general the views over the town have a range of property types, roof heights, building styles and colours.